What Is Denouement?

 Examples of Denouement

-3. At the end of Henry Fielding’s Tom Jones, the narrator takes an entire chapter to wrap up loose ends, detailing what has happened to every character, both major and minor.
+Denouement Example 3.
+At the end of Henry Fielding’s Tom Jones, the narrator uses an entire chapter for a denouement, detailing what has happened to every character, both major and minor.

 (View all literary devices)